pylbm/pylbm/doc/_source/index.rst

 - the boundary conditions (see :doc:`here<learning_bounds>` for documentation)
 - another informations like the space step, the scheme velocity, the generator of the functions...

+To understand how to use pyLBM, you have a lot of Python notebooks in the `tutorial <tutorial.html>`_.

 Documentation for users
 ---------------------------